Hub-mz/Uniphosphoprotein-finder/Readme.txt

 This is a MATLAB script used to identify uniquely phosphorylated proteins in calcineurin inhibitor pimecrolimus (Pim) treated human melanoma MeWo cells.

 Step 1.
-Put all files under the same folder
+Put all files (except README.MD) under the same folder Step 2.
-Step 2.
 Run MZ_Readfiles_v3.m
 	(a) The program reads data from the ‘Proteins’ sheet in the 6 excel files, (b) calls "MZ_NoDupNames_from_facility_file.m" to extract protein ID from column B, spectra from column G, unique peptide from column H, modified peptides from column I, and parse the data.